Patrick Tonyn

-Patrick Tonyn (1725–1804) was a British General who served as the last British governor of East Florida, from 1774 to 1783.
-His governorship lasted the span of the American Revolution.
-East Florida was a Loyalist colony during the war.
+General Patrick George Tonyn (1725 – 30 December 1804) was a British Army officer and colonial administrator who served as the governor of East Florida from 1774 to 1784.
+His governorship lasted the span of the American Revolutionary War, with East Florida being a Loyalist stronghold during the conflict.

 Early life

-Patrick Tonyn was born in Berwick-upon-Tweed in Northumberland in 1725, into a military family.
-His father, Charles Tonyn, was a Colonel in the 6th Inniskillen Dragoons.
-Patrick Tonyn became a captain in the 6th Dragoons in 1751, with which regiment he served in Germany in 1758 during the Seven Years' War where, in 1759, the regiment fought at Minden and Wetter with great distinction.
+Patrick George Tonyn was born in Berwick-upon-Tweed in Northumberland in 1725, into a military family.
+His father, Charles Tonyn, was a Colonel in the 6th (Inniskilling) Dragoons.
+Patrick Tonyn became a captain in the 6th Dragoons in 1751, and served with that regiment in Germany during the Seven Years' War.
+In 1759 the regiment fought at Minden and Wetter with great distinction.
 Tonyn was made lieutenant-colonel of the 104th Regiment of Foot in 1761.